Other Immigration-Related Services with Sacramento Immigration Lawyers

 If the detainee cannot afford the bond amount, the detainee may request that the judge change the bond amount.
 The judge may do after considering several factors, including the detainee’s ties to the US and whether the grounds for mandatory detention are necessary.

-Our Rancho Cordova immigration attorneys are prepared to represent you during these proceedings.
+Our Sacramento immigration lawyers are prepared to represent you during these proceedings.
 For any questions, please contact our immigration law office.

 Criminal Charges & Immigration